 Marvenia is an African American born in Sunbury, North Carolina.
 She is a photographer and painter.
-Marvenia moved to Brooklyn, New York at age 10 with her parents and older brother.
+Marvenia moved to Brooklyn, New York at the age of 10 with her parents and older brother.
 She currently lives in Queens, New York.
 Her interest in painting and photography began when she was 10 years old.
-She received her first camera from her mother who encouraged her to devote time taking pictures.
+She received her first camera from her mother who encouraged her to devote time to take pictures.
 That same year her elementary school teacher encouraged her to paint.

 Marvenia has exhibited her work in the United States and has private collectors.

-Marvenia uses her photography and paintings to document history and/or reveal the mood of her subjects.
-She captures the overall view of the crowd, focuses on a subject that gazing into her camera, and concentrates on the light, color and sharpness while taking candid shots.
+Marvenia uses her photography and paintings to document the history and/or reveal the mood of her subjects.
+She captures the overall view of the crowd, focuses on a subject that gazing into her camera, and concentrates on the light, color, and sharpness while taking candid shots.

-In the Empowerment #3 composition Marvenia used an image transfer technique to transfer the photography to the canvas then completed the composition by painting in the landscape using acrylic.
+In the Empowerment #3 composition, Marvenia used an image transfer technique to transfer the photography to the canvas and then completed the composition by painting in the landscape using acrylic.

-The final step to this technique is to attach the film created from the photocopy of the artwork or photograph to the canvas with acrylic.
-Lastly the landscape in the composition was painted in with acrylic paint which is intentional made dark to create a mood.
+The final step in this technique is to attach the film created from the photocopy of the artwork or photograph to the canvas with acrylic.
+Lastly, the landscape in the composition was painted with acrylic paint which is intentionally made dark to create a mood.
 Marvenia used this scene to tell a story and reflect a mood and exhibit cultural values.
 Her aim is to effectively communicate a point of view.

-Ernani Silva, born and raised in Rio de Janeiro, Brazil has developed a distinctive style that contains abstract, Brazilian and African elements, laced with rich and vibrant color.
-Silva’s work reflects Brazilian cultural influence of African, Indian and European descent.
+Ernani Silva, born and raised in Rio de Janeiro, Brazil has developed a distinctive style that contains abstract, Brazilian, and African elements, laced with rich and vibrant colors.
+Silva’s work reflects the Brazilian cultural influence of African, Indian, and European descent.
 Growing up on a hill in a settlement originally populated by African runaway slaves, Silva began painting at age fourteen and soon became convinced that painting was his destiny.

 Soon after discovering that his destiny was tied to painting, he ran away from home to Bahia, “the backdoor of Yoruba and Condomble”, as he calls it, a reference to the African religion and its ceremonies and rituals.
 Enjoying the culture that Bahia offered, Ernani worked on improving his technique and in 1989 migrated to the United States.
-Since then in his own words his work has become “less primitive”, yet continues to reflect his homeland of Brazil in its various forms, feelings and moods.
-Ernani work sometimes borders on the mystical or bizarre and at other times his work is funny and satirical.
+Since then in his own words, his work has become “less primitive”, yet continues to reflect his homeland of Brazil in its various forms, feelings, and moods.
+Ernani’s works sometimes border on the mystical or bizarre and at other times his work is funny and satirical.

-As Ernani Silva continues his journey as a career artist with over thirty years of experience, his semi – abstract paintings continue to evoke his cultural content of his native Brazil together with his African and Indian heritage.
-“Striking colors, rhythm and movement – at times he becomes a choreographer and purposefully directs the figures on the canvas and at other times, he is a storyteller documenting elements of his culture and folklore or an activist fighting for the preservation of disappearing peoples – all combine to produce a very visceral response in the viewer.”
+As Ernani Silva continues his journey as a career artist with over thirty years of experience, his semi-abstract paintings continue to evoke the cultural content of his native Brazil together with his African and Indian heritage.
+“Striking colors, rhythm, and movement – at times he becomes a choreographer and purposefully directs the figures on the canvas, and at other times, he is a storyteller documenting elements of his culture and folklore or an activist fighting for the preservation of disappearing peoples – all combine to produce a very visceral response in the viewer.”

 Susan Varo is a self-taught Visual Artist whose career began at the age of eight.
 Her talents were quickly noticed by her teachers and peers.
 By the age of nine, she won a scholarship to Pratt Institute in Brooklyn, New York.